Malaria & Vaccinations – Ethiopia

 The government organizations and travel clinics below are trusted resources for up-to-date info about travelers’ health in Ethiopia and can be used in addition to a consultation with your doctor.

-Recommended; see websites below for more detailed immunization advice.
+Vaccinations are recommended.
+See websites below for more detailed immunization advice.

 Malaria is a concern in Ethiopia.
 However, the risk is highly dependent on altitude and is negligible above 2,000m/6,560ft.
 There is no significant risk in most of the highland destinations regularly visited by travelers – including Addis Ababa, Gondar, Lalibela and the Bale and Simien Mountains.
-The risk is far greater in Awash and Abijatta-Shalla national parks and all other parks in low-lying areas.
+The risk is far greater in Awash and Abijatta-Shalla National Parks and all other parks in low-lying areas.
 Malaria can be contracted throughout the year, but especially during the Wet season months from May to September.

 See websites below for more detailed advice.